Codenoob-lpy/Codenoob-lpy/README.md

     The monsters and special events are all generated randomly.

     2.Data structures for storing game status
-    The player's charater status will be stored in the arrays.
+    The player's charater status will be stored in a struct.

     3.Dynamic memory management
-    // still dont know what is this sor, i need to chase lecture //
+    Used in converting the save filename to c-string to operate deletion of save when the player dies.

     4.File input/output (e.g., for loading/saving game status)
-    The current status of character will be store into another file and the program will read the directory to find whether there is any previous record or not.
+    The current status of character are stored into a txt file, which is created upon new character.
+The user inputs the player name and the program will search the directory for the specific save.
+When the game is quit the game overwrites the elements in the struct into the txt.

     5.Program codes in multiple files
-    The functions and main program will be spearate into two files, and we will also include ascii arts in text file which will be import aswell
+    The functions and main program are spearated into multiple cpp before compilation.

+Compilation and execution instructions:
+    1. Terminal command "make game"
+    2. ./game
+    3. Available commands are given ingame, type "help" to see all available commands